Updated: Apr 8

 The name of my mother in Jewish Gematria has three special words

-(She gave birth to me in pain and sorrow and had her near-death experience, but Ben-Oni (Son Of My Strength, Son Of My Sorrows, Son Out Of Egypt) turned in Benyamin בִּנְיָמִין (Binyamin) meaning "son of the south" or "son of the right hand", from the roots בֵּן (ben) meaning "son" and יָמִין (yamin) meaning "right hand,)
+(She gave birth to me in pain and sorrow and had a near-death experience.
+The Lord told her she would receive 30 extra years.
+Two months after my 30th birthday He took her home! but Ben-Oni (Son Of My Strength, Son Of My Sorrows, Son Out Of Egypt) turned in Benyamin בִּנְיָמִין (Binyamin) meaning "son of the south" or "son of the right hand", from the roots בֵּן (ben) meaning "son" and יָמִין (yamin) meaning "right hand,)

 2. God’s Prophecy